discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 ### Hosting:

 The optimizer is currently hosted on [Github Pages](https://pages.github.com/).
-Pushing to the `staging` branch of this repository will automatically deploy to Github Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) package in a Github action, unless the description of the head commit (the merge commit, if you are merging a PR) contains `[skip ci]`.
+Merging into the `main` branch of this repository will automatically deploy to Github Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) package in a Github action, unless the description of the head commit (the merge commit, if you are merging a PR) contains `[skip ci]`.

+For the optimizer staging environment we are using [Cloudflare Pages](https://pages.cloudflare.com/).
+Commiting to the `staging` branch will automatically deploy to Cloudflare pages using the github action found in `../../.github/workflows/staging-cf.yml`.

+Opening a pullrequest will deploy a preview version to Cloudflare pages as well (action in `../../.github/workflows/previews-cf.yml`).
+A bot will notify about the deployment in the pullrequest.
+Every commit in a pullrequest will rebuild the preview.
+If you want to skip deploying a preview build, use `skip ci` in the commit description.

 > todo: integrate the optimizer directly into the discretize.eu website and document its deploy process here.